 How to Winterize Yarrow

-Yarrow grows well in U.S. Department of Agriculture plant hardiness zones 3 through 9.
-It will be semievergreen in the warmest climates, like zone 9, holding onto some leaves during the winter.
-However, in most zones, it dies back in the autumn.
-You can remove each stalk as it begins to dry out in order to prevent self-seeding, or you can leave the dried stalks and flowers all winter long.
+Yarrow grows as a perennial in USDA zones 3 through 9, where it's semievergreen in the warmest climates, holding onto some leaves during the winter.
+However, in most zones, it dies back in autumn.
+You can remove each flower stalk as it begins to dry out in order to prevent self-seeding, or you can leave the dried stalks and flowers all winter long so the dropped seeds will germinate in spring.
 They provide some interest during the snowy months and can offer wildlife some habitat.

 Common Pests and Other Problems for Yarrow